marccodess/marccodess/README.md

-# Hello I'm Marc 👋🏼
+## Hello, I'm Marc 👋🏼

-Current working as a Data Scientist in the United Kingdom.
+- I am a Data Scientist based in the United Kingdom, with a passion for developing data products.
+- I enjoy sharing my knowledge and experience through social media, particularly Instagram and Twitter.
+- I am constantly inspired by the progress and advancements in deep learning, particularly in the field of language modelling.

-**Current Focus:** Contributing more to open source projects.
+- In my free time, I also enjoy contributing to open source projects.

 ### Social Media 👇🏼